Curbing homelessness through housing first

 Collaborate with local businesses and vocational training programs to provide homeless individuals with skills training and job placement services.
 Government, non-profit and the private sector struggle with workforce shortages, and meanwhile thousands of San Franciscans are out of work.
 As we build up our small businesses as well as our social safety net to address issues of addiction, homelessness and poverty we need to also ensure those traditionally left out of the job market are prepared to put their skills to work in vacant private sector, city and non-profit job markets.

-• Reimagine the Street Response to Homelessness - Proyecto Dignidad
+• Reimagine the Street Response to Homelessness - Proyecto Dignidad SF

 The city is currently spending millions of dollars on an uncoordinated flash-in-the-pan street response to homelessness that simply pushes our unhoused neighbors from block to block.
 We need a geographically focused “by name” approach where a planned pathway off the street is developed in collaboration with each unhoused person in District 9, and follow up occurs until an appropriate placement is secured.